PRE-CONFERENCE WORKSHOP DAY

 Synopsis

 With the exponential growth of computing power, the potential to revolutionize ophthalmology through advanced analysis of existing optical imaging data is unparalleled.
 This transformative synergy could unlock groundbreaking insights, redefine diagnostics, and pave the way for personalized treatments like never before.
-This workshop will provide an in-depth exploration of the breadth of AI technologies and how they are transforming the retinal imaging landscape and delivering value across clinical and research settings.

 This workshop will: